208: Lost Continent

 And so ve invade Poland.

-A reference to the September 1939 invasion of Poland by Nazi Germany, an event most consider the opening salvo in World War II.
+Nazi Germany invaded Poland in September 1939, an event most consider the opening salvo in World War II.
 In Germany, this was reported as a defensive action after Polish forces attacked a German radio station (the Gleiwitz incident).
-In fact, the Polish forces were Germans in disguise, meant to provide a pretext for invasion.
+In fact, the Polish forces were Germans in disguise; it was a false flag operation meant to provide a pretext for invasion.

 Meanwhile, over Bowling Green, Tennessee.